-The habit of keeping illustrated journals allows me to quickly jot down moments I want to remember, it provides me with space to record the stories of the day and it helps me develop my own artistic style.
+The habit of keeping an illustrated journal allows you to quickly jot down moments you want to remember, provides you space to record the stories of the day and helps you develop your own artistic style.

-A long wait in an office is no longer tedious, it is a time to reflect and draw and I am content sketching shapes and jotting down the interactions of those around me.
+A long wait in an office is no longer tedious.
+It’s a time to reflect and draw, to record the shapes of the plant on the counter or the people around you.

 What is an illustrated journal?

-An illustrated or artist’s journal is different from a sketchbook full of art, pieces created for others to admire.
+An illustrated or artist’s journal is different from paintings or a sketchbook full of pieces created for others to admire.

-It is more like a playground than an art gallery.
-Anything goes, a page of text, musings on the loss of a friend, two pages of sketches of a backyard bird , a garden map, quick renderings of your favorite things.
+It’s more like a playground than an art gallery.
+Anything goes, a page of text, musings on the loss of a friend, a couple of pages of sketches of a backyard bird, a garden map or quick renderings of your favorite things.

 Give yourself permission to relax and have fun without putting pressure on your self.
 There are no mistakes, just learning to slow down, to see a line, a shadow, the negative space around an object.
 Sometimes you get it right the first time, more often you take another look and try again.
 Pages can be ripped out or left in.
 Leave the lines that don’t work, draw a new line on top.

 Forget perfection.
 Keeping an illustrated journal is not about having pages of stunning drawings, it is about improving your ability to see what is in front of you and to communicate what is within you.